Atakan305/Knowledge-Graph/README.md

-# Creating Knowledge Graph According to any Github Repository Data
+# Creating a Knowledge Graph with Fetched from Any Github Repository Data
 Creating a knowledge graph from any Github repository.

 A multidisciplinary working system was followed in the process of creating the Knowledge Graph.
 According to this, the project aims to create knowledge graphs by pulling data from a specific GitHub repository using GitHub REST API v3 and Matplotlib libraries.
 The Knowledge Graph creation project includes the following main steps: